 - Past Conference Report

 EURO HEART FAILURE 2020 The incorporation of new technologies and research findings will be a special focus of the Congress.
-It will also bring together expert clinicians, researchers and leaders of cardiac health stakeholder organisations, offering an outstanding set of plenary and state-of - the-art lectures, educational courses, symposia, workshops with experts and sessions designed by cardiology professionals and cardiac specialists and for early careers.
+It will also bring together expert clinicians, researchers and leaders of cardiac health stakeholder organisations, offering an outstanding set of plenary and state-of - the-art lectures, educational courses, Online symposia with experts and sessions designed by cardiology professionals and cardiac specialists and for early careers.

 The main aim of EURO HEART FAILURE 2020 is to provide an excellent platform for the exchange of ideas and authoritative opinions by leading scientists covering the entire spectrum of cardiovascular disease and heart failure research and sharing the cross-cultural experiences of different treatment procedures.

 EURO HEART FAILURE 2020 is an international conference of cardiologists and heart failure committee to discuss the future of cardiac health and cardiovascular disorders in terms of collaboration, structures and organizational development and advances in cardio-metabolic health and Interventional Cardiology.

 The EURO HEART FAILURE 2020 will be organized around the theme "Mission to fight against Heart Diseases and Heart Failure".

 With members from around the world concentrated on learning about cardiothoracic and its advances; this is your best opportunity to reach the biggest summit of participants from the cardiology & coronary disease community.
 Lead presentations, distribute information, meet with current and potential scientists, mark a splash with new drug developments, and receive name recognition at this 2-day conference.
 Well known renowned speakers, the most recent techniques, developments, and the newest updates in Cardiothoracic are signs of this Event.

 - Perfect platform for World-wide business and Networking opportunities